matplotlib/matplotlib/doc/users/tight_layout_guide.rst

    gs1.tight_layout(fig, rect=[0, 0, 0.5, 1])

-For example, this can be used for a figure with multiple grid_spec's.
+For example, this can be used for a figure with multiple gridspecs.

 .. plot::
    :include-source: